anushavaidya/Map-My-World/README.md

 # Map-My-World
 Project 3 of Robotics Software Engineering Nanodegree Program

-## Overview of the Project
+## Overview of the Project:
-In this project you will create a 2D occupancy grid and 3D octomap from a simulated environment using your own robot with the RTAB-Map package.
+In this project a 2D occupancy grid and 3D octomap was created from a simulated environment a robot with the RTAB-Map package.

 RTAB-Map (Real-Time Appearance-Based Mapping) is a popular solution for SLAM to develop robots that can map environments in 3D.
 RTAB-Map has good speed and memory management, and it provides custom developed tools for information analysis.

-Most importantly, the quality of the documentation on ROS Wiki (http://wiki.ros.org/rtabmap_ros) is very high.
-Being able to leverage RTAB-Map with your own robots will lead to a solid foundation for mapping and localization well beyond this Nanodegree program.
-For this project we will be using the rtabmap_ros package, which is a ROS wrapper (API) for interacting with RTAB-Map.
-Keep this in mind when looking at the relative documentation.
+## Task of the Project:

-* You will develop your own package to interface with the rtabmap_ros package.
+* Develop a package to interface with the rtabmap_ros package.
-* You will build upon your localization project to make the necessary changes to interface the robot with RTAB-Map.
+* Build upon your localization project to make the necessary changes to interface the robot with RTAB-Map.
 An example of this is the addition of an RGB-D camera.
-* You will ensure that all files are in the appropriate places, all links are properly connected, naming is properly setup and topics are correctly mapped.
-Furthermore you    will need to generate the appropriate launch files to launch the robot and map its surrounding environment.
 * When your robot is launched you will teleop around the room to generate a proper map of the environment.

 ## What you will need to run